Mission

 - Abnormal Psychology

-- FOR MASTER'S STUDENTS APPLYING FOR POST-BACC PLUS STANDING: Master's degree from a related field (Counseling, Psychology, Social Work).
+- FOR MASTER'S STUDENTS APPLYING FOR POST-BACC PLUS STANDING: Terminal clinical Master's degree from a related field (Counseling, Psychology, Social Work).

 - FOR BACHELOR'S STUDENTS ONLY: Bachelor’s degree in Psychology from an accredited college or university OR a minimum of 18 credits of Psychology that must include: